PANIC MONSTER DOESN'T LIVE HERE ANYMORE!

 mood and motivation cycles dauntingly unpredictable!
 We've learned

 that 'scanning' might ease our anxiety, as it helps us envision

 as many different outcomes as possible, which reduces the potential

 for unpleasant surprise or shock.
 In essence, when we prepare

 for the worst and determine how we'll handle that,

 we believe we can handle anything else that comes up, which

 gives us a sense of safety.
 By the way, fast-forwarding impulses

-also creep into our relationships--which gets us into a whole lot
+insidiously creep into our relationships--which gets us into a whole

 that the future is uncharted territory, so it naturally contains